astennent/citrus/README.md

-Shiris
+Citrus
 ====

-Shiris Data Visualization
+Citrus Data Visualization

 Summary
 --------

-Shiris is a program written in the Unity3D game engine which can be used to represent data visually.
+Citrus is a program written in the Unity3D game engine which can be used to represent data visually.
 Once imported into the program, this data can be navigated in 3D.

 Departure from Iris
 -----------

-Shiris is an overhaul of the prototype iris.
+Citrus is an overhaul of the prototype iris.

 Notable departures from the original program include:

  - Implementation in C# instead of javascript
  - Unity's now deprecated GUI system will no longer be used.
  - The side toolbar will be retired in exchange for a windowing system similar to most IDEs and Unity itself.
 This was just not feasible with the old GUI framework.

  Legal
 --------